Eshwar20/movies/README.md

 # Movie Review Application

 Welcome to the Movie Review Application!
 This project is a backend part that allows users to review movies.
-The application is built using MongoDB for the database, Java with Spring Boot for the backend, and React for the frontend.
-The architecture of the application emphasizes a separation of concerns, allowing the client and server code to evolve independently.
+The application is built using MongoDB for the database, Java with Spring Boot for the backend The architecture of the application emphasizes a separation of concerns, allowing the client and server code to evolve independently.

 ## Features

 - **MongoDB Database:** The application uses MongoDB as its database to store movie information and user reviews.

 - **Java with Spring Boot Backend:** The backend of the application is implemented in Java using the Spring Boot framework.
-It handles the business logic, interacts with the database, and serves as the API for the frontend.
+It handles the business logic, interacts with the database, and serves as the API

 ## Getting Started